 The Belk property was then given to the city.
 Included in the agreement was a $50,000 grant from the Cleveland County Board of Commissioners, which was used to repair and maintain the building.

-The Arts Council now had a permanent home and great hope for the future of this beautiful historic building, which became The Arts Center.
+The Arts Council now had a permanent home and great hope for the future of this beautiful historic building.
 With the added responsibility of facility management, an additional staff position was added and programs were expanded to include exhibits and art classes for children.

 During the summer of 1994, founding Director Barbara Brock, decided that it was time to step aside to pursue other interests and devote more time directly to her art.
 Later that year, Joe Miller was hired as interim Executive Director.
 Shearra Miller, current President and Chief Professional Officer came on board in early 1996.